 Air fryers accomplish this by removing high-fat and high-calorie oils from the cooking process.

 By using just 1 tablespoon of cooking oil rather than multiple cups, a person can produce similar results as they would with a deep fryer with a fraction of the fat and calories.

-Like many other cooking methods, air-frying triggers a chemical reaction — the Maillard effect — that improves the color and flavor of air-fried food.
+Like many other cooking methods, air-frying triggers a chemical reaction —

 When used properly, air fryers offer many healthful benefits: